fmay/cc-js-intro-4-loops/.guides/sections.md

 layout: 2-panels-tree

 ---
-Loops is another mainstay of any programming language.
+Loops are another mainstay of any programming language.
 There are a few loop types in Javascript

 - `for`
 - `while`